-This part of ISO/TS 17444 therefore makes a distinction between the two types of errors and defines associated metrics to protect the interests of the Toll Charger and Service Users in terms of the allowed probabilities of those events.
+This document therefore makes a distinction between the two types of errors and defines associated metrics to protect the interests of the Toll Charger and Service Users in terms of the allowed probabilities of those events.

 Continuous toll schemes

 A continuous toll scheme is one where the charge is calculated using accumulated time or distance the base tariff is applied to.